firmwaremodules/iot-wifi-positioning-eval/README.md

 ## Setup
-Details on how to set this up are available at [this Hackster.io project](https://www.hackster.io/firmwareguru/build-a-wifi-positioning-system-54a65d)
+Details on how to setup and use the firmware and hardware are available at [this Hackster.io project](https://www.hackster.io/firmwareguru/build-a-wifi-positioning-system-54a65d).